 Take notice of the misery that your negative emotion is making you feel, and reevaluate its position in your life.
 Let it go!

-4. Discover your positive motivation for letting go of negative or painful emotions.
+4. Discover your positive motivation for letting go.

 Finding some motivation to let go of your negative feelings will give you a boost to help you move on.
 Get into good habits and think about your purpose in life to help motivate you to move on.